 The statement of net position and statement of activities present financial information about the District's governmental activities.
-These statements include the financial activities of the overall government in its entirety, except those that are fiduciary.
+These statements include the financial activities of the overall government in its entirety.
 Eliminations have been made to minimize the double counting of internal transactions.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.